Doctoral (Ph.D.) Degree - Counselor Education

 the Graduate Record Examination.
 Ph.D. degree applicants are considered based on criteria

-admission.
-Admission decisions are based on all criteria considered in relationship
+developed by the faculty.
+Admission decisions are based on all criteria considered

-to the needs of the program and number of students who can be reasonably accommodated.
+in relationship to the needs of the program and number of students who can be reasonably

 Programs of Study